jdperos/ff7-decomp/README.md

 ## Game strings

+The game uses a custom character encoding instead of standard ASCII.
+In this codebase, such strings are represented as `_S("Hello FF7!")`.

-The game features non-standard ASCII strings.
-This code base represent them as `_S("Hello FF7!")` and similar.
-To decode a FF7-style string into ASCII, use the tool as the following:
+To decode a FF7-style string into readable ASCII, use the included tool:

 ```shell
 # compile it at least once